-The following chart shows annual trends of preservation job openings posted on PreserveNet tracked by economic sector (commercial businesses; governmental offices; non-profit organizations; and academic institutions).
+The following chart shows annual trends of preservation job openings posted on PreserveNet tracked by economic sector (commercial businesses and consulting firms; governmental offices; non-profit organizations; and academic institutions).
 Although PreserveNet has been one of the most active historic preservation job listing services in the U.S., its process for gathering and posting job announcements may have varied through this period.

 SAMPLE JOB POSTINGS